rachelbasse/web-take-home-project/README.md

-Hey there, I'm Sam.
+Hello gentlefolk, I'm Sam.
 I'm a web developer at Workyard and a medium pace bowler for the Killara Bingles Cricket Club.
 I'll be guiding you through this take home project.

 ![alt text](http://res.cloudinary.com/small-change/image/upload/v1512434876/Photo_on_5-12-17_at_11.47_am_n7qew1.jpg)